brickbots/aball/docs/bg_case_acrylic.md

 ### Parts List

-For the acrylic version of the case, you'll need seven layers in total.
-You can find all the .dxf files in the /case/laser_cut_stacked directory.
+For the acrylic version of the case, you'll need seven 3mm layers in total, not including the base piece which can either be 3d printed using the STL in the /case/printed directory, or laser cut from 1.5mm metal or acrylic.
+You can find all the .dxf
+files in the /case/laser_cut_stacked directory.
 I use Ponoko, and these files are already scaled and ready to go.